The Ancient Western Classical Arts

 Greek pottery is different from Minoan art.
 The Greeks made small terra-cotta figures which they used as gifts to their gods and goddesses, or they would bury them with their dead, or they give them to their children as toys.
 They would paint religious or mythical figures or scenes on their clay pots.

-In fact, it can be said that a lot of our knowledge of classical Greek art comes from objects made of stone and clay that have survived thousands of years.
+It can be said that a lot of our knowledge of classical Greek art comes from objects made of stone and clay that have survived thousands of years.
 With these art objects, you can see how the Greek artist emphasized pattern, order, and proportion.
-Today, we really need to thank the Greek artists for emphasizing this pattern, order, and proportions.
+Today, we need to thank the Greek artists for emphasizing this pattern, order, and proportions.

 Ancient Greek Architecture

-The Greeks gave us all some amazing architecture.
+The Greeks gave us all some fantastic architecture.
 A lot of architecture throughout the centuries has been inspired by the Greeks.

 The Greeks help give us the proportion and perspective.
 They had perfectly even buildings.
 This gave the Greek buildings a flawless and majestic look.